Vanga kingdom

-Vanga was an ancient kingdom and geopolitical division within the Ganges delta in the Indian subcontinent.
+Vaṅga was an ancient kingdom and geopolitical division within the Ganges Delta in the Indian subcontinent.
 The kingdom is one of the namesakes of the Bengal region.
-It was located in southern Bengal, with the core region including present-day southern West Bengal (India) and southwestern Bangladesh.
+It was located in eastern and southern Bengal.
 Vanga features prominently in the epics and tales of ancient India as well as in the history of Sri Lanka.

-Vanga was probably the center of the Gangaridai Empire mentioned by numerous Greco-Roman writers.
+Vanga was probably the centre of the Gangaridai Empire mentioned by numerous Greco-Roman writers.
 The exact capital of ancient Vanga kingdom could not be identified.

-After the rule of Gupta empire, ancient Bengal was divided into two independent states.
-They were the Gauda Kingdom and Vanga kingdom and archaeologists think that Kotalipara in present-day Bangladesh was the capital of the independent Vanga kingdom.
+After the rule of the Gupta Empire, ancient Bengal was divided into two independent kingdoms – Gauda and Vanga.
+Kotalipara, an ancient fortified city of independent Vanga kingdom, present-day in Gopalganj district of Dhaka division, emerged as the centre of administration of Vanga kings after Gupta period.

-Indian and Greco-Roman writers referred to the region's war elephants.
+Vanga was probably the centre of the Gangaridai Empire mentioned by numerous Greco-Roman writers.Indian and Greco-Roman writers referred to the region's war elephants.
 In Indian history, Vanga is notable for its strong navy.
 There are numerous references to Vanga in the Hindu epic Mahabharata, which is one of the two major Sanskrit epics of India.
 The other epic, the Ramayana, mentions the kingdom as an ally of Ayodhya.

+For the presence of continuous archeological proof from Pre-Mauryan to Pala-Sena period Chandraketugarh is considered as a major city of Vanga kingdom.
+According to ancient Jain texts, Tamralipta was the capital of Vanga kingdom.

 History

 The Vanga kingdom emerged in the lower Ganges delta during the Northern Black Polished Ware Period.
 It controlled many of the islands of the delta with its naval fleet and embarked on overseas exploration.
 Ancient Indian records refer to Vanga as a hub of sailors.
 In the 5th century BCE, the Vanga king Sinhabahu's son prince Vijaya sailed across the Bay of Bengal and established a kingdom in what is now Sri Lanka.
-The religious traditions of the kingdom included Jainism, Buddhism and Hinduism.
+The religious traditions of the kingdom included Buddhism, Jainism and Hinduism.

 Vanga is recorded as an administrative unit in the Arthashastra written by Kautilya.
 It is described as a notable naval power by Kalidasa.
-There are also records of subdivisions within Vanga, including an area called "Upa Vanga" (minor Vanga) which corresponds to Jessore and forested areas corresponding to the Sundarbans.
+There are also records of subdivisions within Vanga, including "Upa Vanga" (minor Vanga) which corresponds to Jessore and forested areas corresponding to the Sundarbans and "Anuttara Vanga" (southern Vanga), denoting present-day the area of Barisal.